-Often, it is very difficult to start doing something.
+Often, it is challenging to start doing something.
 There are dozens of reasons not to start, like things distracting you, or lack of time, or inspiration missing.
 Moreover, if there is no precise plan to follow, the whole process could turn into a nightmare.
-By making a clear list of what needs to be done you solve the most important problem, which sounds like “I don’t know what to take care of”.
+By making a clear list of what needs to be done, you solve the most important problem, which sounds like “I don’t know what to take care of.”
 You might say you know nothing about making a plan of holding your webinar.
 In fact, you don’t have to, as we have done that for you.
 So, let’s start.

 Possibly, you have already got a topic you would like to develop with your Internet audience.
 In this case, what you need is making an interesting and impressive headline of it.
 Read here on how to achieve this.

 If you have got no idea about what your webinar is going to be devoted to, we would advise using the following simple algorithm.

 - Make a list of all your professions and specializations, hobbies, problems you have ever solved successfully.

 - From this list, select the sphere you are strong in.
 This will allow you to feel more confident in the webinar.
 Moreover, you will most likely have some materials on such topics, which could be easily adapted for the webinar.
 This means you will be able to get prepared for the webinar considerably faster.

 - Think of the aspect that you want to explain at the webinar.
 Don’t even try to boil the ocean.
 Instead, select some precise topic.
 For example, telling everything about healthy food during a single webinar is next to impossible.
 Yet, discussing food products that should be avoided when trying to lose weight could be a nice topic.